Leggett & Platt Factory Warranty

-While replacing a remote doesn’t require labor, power surges and other electrical and mechanical failures do.
-If you were to contact one of Leggett & Platt’s factory trained field technicians, the costs for their service ranges from $100 to $150 for a visit.
+While replacing a remote doesn't require labor, power surges and other electrical and mechanical failures do.
+If you were to contact a field technician directly, the costs for their service ranges from $100 to $150 for a visit.

 Some companies only offer coverage on the electrical components and exclude coverage on remote controls, power surges, and labor.
 The out-of-pocket costs for some of the most common and expensive short-term problems would then be your responsibility.

 Why Fortegra's Insurance-Backed Extended Warranty Is Different From Some Companies Who Offer Their Own Versions Of An Extended Warranty